Jackdaw and Blackthorn art print

 Autumn: The Jackdaw and the Blackthorn

 The artwork is printed onto 100% recycled 300 gsm card which has a smooth, white finish.
-This print is currently available in one size: 210mm 210mm
+This print is currently available in two sizes: 210mm 210mm and 297mm x 297mm.

 The touch of grey on a jackdaw’s head speaks of ancient knowledge and wisdom.
 It was thought that a wise women could understand the jackdaw and in William of Malmesbury’s Kings of England, written in 1042, he tells of a women who went suddenly pale on hearing the chattering of a jackdaw, believing that she had heard news of a terrible calamity ahead.
 In some cultures, a jackdaw on the roof is an omen of death, in some, it predicts a new arrival and can be a good omen when seen on the way to a wedding.
 They are considered sacred in Welsh folklore as they nest in church steeples.
 In the Autumn they roost with large numbers of rooks and carrion crows.